 If your furthest you have run is 5km, 6 months is more than enough time to become a faster runner and also get you to that 25km long run distance.
 What you should focus on:

 The slower you are as a runner, the longer it will take to run the marathon.
 That is obvious, but it means that a fast runner will run for 3 hours, and a slow runner will run for 5 hours.
 Becoming a faster runner should be the primary goal.
 If your first long run is 30 minutes and you run this at 6:00/km, your long run is 5km.
-In a few months, this long run will be at around an hour.
+In a few months, through the process of stepping up the time incrementally, this long run will be at around an hour.
 If your speed has not improved, you will run 10km in the hour.
 If you have improved your speed from 6:00/km to 5:00/km, you will run 12km in the hour.
-This demonstrates that as you improve your speed, your progress towards the marathon distance is fast-tracked.
+This demonstrates that as you improve your speed, your progress towards stepping up to the marathon distance is fast-tracked.

 Running Fast is Important